 Technology Upgradation Fund Scheme

 The Government of India (GoI), Ministry of Textiles (MoT), introduced Technology Upgradation Fund Scheme (TUFS) for Textile and Jute Industries on April 1, 1999, for a period of 5 years, subsequently extended by 3 years to cover sanctions up to March 31, 2007.
 The Scheme has been modified w.e.f.
 April 1, 2007, for a period of 5 years i.e. to last till FY 2011-12.
 However, the Scheme was discontinued from June 29, 2010 till April 27, 2011 and loans sanctioned during the said period to the textile units were not covered under the Scheme.
 The Scheme was re-launched w.e.f.
 April 28, 2011 as Restructured-TUFS (i.e. R-TUFS) initially for the period upto March 31, 2012, which was further, continued till March 31, 2013.
-R-TUFS is introduced with an overall subsidy cap of Rs.1972 crore, with sectoral allocation of 26% for spinning, 13% for weaving, 21% for processing, 8% for garmenting and 32% for others.
-R-TUFS was expected to leverage an investment of Rs.46, 900 crore.
+Taking note that the scheme in its R-TUFS form was extended for the first year of the 12th plan i.e. upto 31.03.2013, GoI continued the TUFS as Revised Restructured Technology Upgradation Fund Scheme (RR-TUFS) w.e.f April 1, 2013 to March 31, 2017.
+RR-TUFS is introduced with an overall plan allocation of Rs.
+11952.80 crore including the committed liabilities of spinning sector of erstwhile/ M-TUFS, RTUFS and fresh sanction in the 12th plan period.

-An option to SSI textile and jute sector to avail of 15% Margin Money subsidy in lieu of 5% interest reimbursement ( 4% Interest Reimbursement for stand Alone spinning machinery )on investment in TUF compatible specified machinery subject to a capital ceiling of Rs.
-500 lakh and ceiling on margin money subsidy of Rs.45 lakh.
+An option to MSME textile and jute sector to avail of 15% Margin Money subsidy in lieu of 5% interest reimbursement ( 2% Interest Reimbursement for stand Alone spinning machinery ) on investment in TUF compatible specified machinery subject ceiling on margin money subsidy of Rs.
+75 lakh.
 A minimum of 15% equity contribution from beneficiaries will be ensured.

-5% interest reimbursement plus 10% capital subsidy for specified processing, garmenting, technical textile machinery and brand new shuttle less looms.
+5% interest reimbursement plus 10% capital subsidy for specified processing, garmenting and technical textile machinery.

 Interest subsidy / capital subsidy / Margin Money subsidy on the basic value of the machineries excluding the tax component for the purpose of valuation.